- MPH, MS, and Doctoral Applicants

 must apply through the Schools of Public Health Application Service (SOPHAS) website located at http://www.sophas.org.

-- Applicants who are part of a Residency/Fellowship program, or have a Rutgers faculty appointment (doctoral trained); or those interested in applying for certificates or dual degrees should contact the Campus Office of choice to request an application.
+- Applicants who are part of a Residency/Fellowship program or have a Rutgers faculty appointment (doctoral trained) should contact an Office of Student Affairs to request an application.

 - Non-Degree Seeking Students, such as Visiting Students, interested in taking up to two courses only and/or enrolling for a single semester should complete the Non-Degree Seeking Student Registration Form at the following link: